-During 2022, the Company recognized a \$93 credit loss allowance resulting from an investment in a sales-type lease.
-There were no allowances for credit losses in 2021 or 2020.
+During 2023 and 2022, the Company recognized \$(32) and \$93, respectively, of credit loss allowances resulting from an investment in a sales-type lease.
+There were no allowances for credit losses in 2021.

-As of December 31, 2022, the lessee in the sales-type lease remains current on their obligations to the Company and, therefore, the investment is not on non-accrual status.
+As of December 31, 2023, the lessee in the sales-type lease remains current on their obligations to the Company and, therefore, the investment is not on non-accrual status.

-The following tables detail the allowance for credit loss as of December 31, 2022:
+The following tables detail the allowance for credit loss as of December 31, 2023 and 2022: